-The income limit is $2,022.00 per month in 2010.
+The income limit is $2,250 per month in 2018.
 That amount usually changes in January.
 The Medicaid program counts almost every type of income, including Social Security benefits, pension benefits, annuity payments, interest, and contract payments.
 Only the income belonging to the person who is applying for Medicaid is counted.
-If you are married and applying for Medicaid for long-term care, income that belongs to your husband or wife will not be counted.
-If your gross income (before any deductions for the Medicare Part B premium, taxes, union dues, etc.) is more than the income limit, you will not be eligible for Medicaid assistance to help pay for long-term care.
+If you are married and applying for Medicaid for long term care, income that belongs to your spouse will not be counted.
+If your gross income (before any deductions for the Medicare Part B premium, taxes, union dues, etc.) is more than the income limit, you will not be eligible for Medicaid assistance to help pay for long term care.

 What can be done if the person’s income is over the Medicaid income limit?

-The resource limit for a single person is $2,000 in 2010.
-That amount has not changed since 1988.
+The resource limit for a single person is $2,000 in 2018.
+The resource limit has not changed since 1988.
 The Medicaid program counts any resource that you could use to pay for care unless the rules make that resource exempt.
 Resources include cash, bank accounts, IRAs, investments, real property, vehicles, and the cash surrender value of life insurance policies.
 Resources in a revocable living trust are counted.
 Joint bank accounts and similar resources are counted as belonging to you unless the other joint owner has proof of the amount that he or she contributed to the joint account.
 There are special resource rules for married couples.

 What resources are exempt?

-The most common exempt resources are the home (as long as you or your husband or wife lives there), one car or truck, medical equipment, furniture and household items, and an irrevocable prepaid funeral or burial plan.
-In Oregon, there is a $500,000 limit on home equity, although there are some exceptions to that limit.
+The most common exempt resources are the home (as long as you or your spouse lives there), one car or truck, medical and adaptive equipment, furniture and household items, and an irrevocable prepaid funeral or burial plan.
+In Oregon, there is a $572,000 limit (2018 figure) on home equity.

 What happens if the person who needs Medicaid gives something away?

 If you give money or property away, or if you transfer something for less than its fair market, the gift or transfer may make you (and your spouse, if you are married) ineligible for Medicaid assistance for a period of time.
-Congress made major changes to the laws concerning transfers and Medicaid eligibility as part of the Deficit Reduction Act of 2005.
-In Oregon, those changes impose harsher penalties if you (or your spouse) make gifts or transfers on or after July 1, 2006, and apply for Medicaid within five years of making the gift or transfer.
+There are harsh penalties if you (or your spouse) make gifts or transfers and apply for Medicaid for long term care within five years of making the gift or transfer.

-For transfers made on or after July 1, 2006, the period of ineligibility does not begin until you have spent down to the resource limit and you meet the other eligibility requirements for Medicaid for long-term care.
-For a transfer made before July 1, 2006, the period of ineligibility began with the month in which the transfer was made.
+The period of ineligibility does not begin until you have spent down to the resource limit and you meet the other eligibility requirements for Medicaid for long term care.
 The amount that was given away is divided by the average private pay cost of care to determine the length of the period of ineligibility.

 There are some gifts and transfers for less than fair market value which do not result in a period of ineligibility.
-For example, there is no penalty if you transfers assets to your husband or wife.
-You should consult an experienced elder law attorney before making gifts or transfers if you or your spouse may need Medicaid assistance to help pay for long-term care in the future.
+For example, there is no penalty if you transfer assets to your spouse.
+You should consult an experienced elder law attorney before making gifts or transfers if you or your spouse may need Medicaid assistance to help pay for long term care in the future.

 What resources can be protected for the spouse of the person who needs Medicaid?

-If you are married and you apply for Medicaid assistance, the Medicaid program counts all of the non-exempt resources that belong to you, to your spouse, or to both of you.
+If you are married and you apply for Medicaid assistance for long term care services, the Medicaid program counts all of the non-exempt resources that belong to you, to your spouse, or to both of you.
 Exempt resources (such as your home) are not counted.
 The resource limit for the person applying for Medicaid is $2,000.
-Your husband or wife (who is sometimes called the community spouse) can keep the next $21,912 of non-exempt resources (in 2010) as his or her community spouse resource allowance (CSRA).
-If the value of the non-exempt resources is more than $23,912 (in 2010), a portion of those resources will be added to the CSRA to bring the CSRA up to a maximum of $109,560 (in 2010).
-However, you and your spouse will be required to spend down the non- exempt resources that are not part of your $2,000 in resources or your spouse's CSRA before you will qualify for Medicaid.
-The attorneys at The Elder Law Firm have experience with strategies that help the community spouse keep a larger share of the couple's assets in order to avoid becoming impoverished.
+Your husband or wife (who is sometimes called the community spouse) can keep the next $24,720 of non-exempt resources (in 2018) as his or her community spouse resource allowance (CSRA).
+If the value of the non-exempt resources is more than $24,720 (in 2018), a portion of those resources will be added to the CSRA to bring the CSRA up to a maximum of $123,600 (in 2018).
+However, you and your spouse will be required to spend down the non-exempt resources that are not part of your $2,000 in resources or your spouse’s CSRA before you will qualify for Medicaid.
+The attorneys at The Elder Law Firm have experience with strategies that help the community spouse keep a larger share of the couple’s assets in order to avoid becoming impoverished.
 If you have concerns about this issue, there are options that you and your spouse should explore before starting to spend down the resources.

 What happens to the person’s income after the Medicaid application is approved?

-Once you start getting Medicaid assistance, the Medicaid rules determine what you can do with your monthly income.
+Once you start getting Medicaid assistance for long term care, the Medicaid rules determine what you can do with your monthly income.
 You can keep a limited amount to pay for your personal expenses.
-If you are living at home or in an adult foster home, residential care facility, or assisted living facility, you will use part of your income to pay for your food and housing.
-You may be able to pay an allowance to your husband or wife, to pay premiums to keep your private health insurance, or to make payments on past medical bills.
+If you are getting services in your home or in an adult foster home, residential care facility, or assisted living facility, you will use part of your income to pay for your food and housing.
+You may be able to pay an allowance to your spouse; to pay your Medicare Part B premium, Part D prescription drug plan premium, and private health insurance premium; or to make payments on your past medical bills.
 You will pay the rest of your monthly income (after the deductions allowed by the Medicaid rules) towards the cost of your care.
 If you are married, the Medicaid rules do not require your spouse to use any of his or her income to help pay for your care.

-What is the allowance that can be paid to the spouse of the person who gets Medicaid?
+What is the allowance that can be paid to the community spouse?

-The Medicaid rules may allow you to give part of your income to your husband or wife (the community spouse).
-If the community spouse's gross monthly income is less than the state's standard community spouse income allowance, the portion of your income that is not set aside for your personal expenses and your food and housing can be used to make up the difference.
-You may be able to give an additional amount to help your husband or wife pay for housing and utility costs.
-The attorneys in The Elder Law Firm are experienced in increasing the amount of the community spouse income allowance and in using other strategies to provide additional income to pay the community spouse's living expenses.
+The Medicaid rules may allow you to give part of your income to your husband or wife (the community spouse) while you are getting Medicaid assistance for long term care.
+If the community spouse’s gross monthly income is less than the state’s standard community spouse income allowance, the portion of your income that is not set aside for your personal expenses and your food and housing can be used to make up the difference.
+You may be able to give an additional amount to help your spouse pay for housing and utility costs.
+The attorneys in The Elder Law Firm are experienced in increasing the amount of the community spouse income allowance and in using other strategies to provide additional income to pay the community spouse’s living expenses.